3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 CBFS is a scheme for managing independent chunks of data in a system ROM.
 {% endblockquote %}

-Default cbfs media initialization for qemu-armv7 leads to `init_emu_rom_cbfs_media` that fills cbfs_media structures with function pointers that help to operate on cbfs.
+Default CBFS media initialization for qemu-armv7 leads to `init_emu_rom_cbfs_media` that fills `cbfs_media` structures with function pointers that help to operate on CBFS.

 ```c src/mainboard/emulation/qemu-armv7/media.c
 int init_emu_rom_cbfs_media(struct cbfs_media *media)